 In the Bible, God seems to place a lot of importance on the number twelve, which typically denotes completeness and might.
 Additionally, it denotes completion.

-It is frequently used in relation to politics.
+It is frequently used in politics.
 For instance, Jacob’s 12 sons created the 12 tribes of Israel.
 12 minor prophets are also found in the Old Testament.

 The number twelve is mentioned 187 times in the Bible.
 It is particularly significant in the book of Revelation, which demonstrates the authority and perfection of the New Jerusalem.